xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 Here are the things we need to do first:

 * Create the NFT collection and store the configuration options for it
-* Mint a non-fungible token within that collection using the configuration options
+* Mint an NFT within that collection using the configuration options
 * Send the minted token to a user account

 ### Defining the configuration options